 The Verbal Offer (24-48 Hours)

-Usually, a recruiter will call you 24 to 48 hours after your references clear.
+When estimating how long after calling references job offer timelines usually take, expect a recruiter to call you 24 to 48 hours after your references clear.
 They will say they want to extend an offer and ask about your salary expectations.
 This is a verbal offer.

 The Written Offer (1-2 Weeks)